vladmog/vmportfoliostatic/vmportfolio/src/drafts/Lessons in Leadership.md

    Once nerves have settled, the problem is re-evaluated, and an alternative is settled on, waste no time in execution.
 Plan your attack, allocate responsibilities, and get moving.

 ---

+In summary, I managed to survive and excel as a leader by focusing on the team itself, understanding the problem at hand, and constantly evaluating the situation to best plan how to approach problems as a unit.
+To further simplify how to survive as a leader, I can put it this way: be present.
+By being aware of the state of the project and the team members themselves, the immediate tasks that require attention make themselves known.
+This goes for leading teams as much as it goes for daily life.
+If anything is to be taken away from this post it's that.
+Always be present and pay attention to the situation at hand from all angles and solutions will always make themselves known.

+I hope my experiences and principles prove helpful and help you go out and lead others to do something great.